nethesis/nethvoice-report/ui/src/doc-inline/en/data_summary_2_table_failed.md

 # Failed Calls

-*Failed* calls data for queues selected in set period, the data are grouped according to the choice made in the filters.
+*Failed* calls data for selected queue in a specific time range.
+Data are grouped according to the chosen filter criteria.

-*Failed* calls are calls that entered the queue after one wait greater than the minimum wait set have been closed since caller.
+*Failed* calls are calls that entered the queue and subsequently closed by the caller after the set minimum wait had elapsed.

 The items shown for *Failed* calls are: